 If the power playing the Gunboat Diplomacy trope is (a great deal) stronger than their opponent, this trope is win-win for them - if the target destroys the military force you used to threaten them, then you're perfectly justified in doing whatever you like to them short of genocide.
 Even if they don't actually attack you, you can always make it look like they tried.

-Still pretty common today — chiefly involving the USA's dozen Aircraft-Carrier battle fleets, or most of Russia's army.
+Still pretty common today, even though the Cold War is over — chiefly involving the USA's dozen Aircraft-Carrier battle fleets.

 Compare with: Appeal to Force and Aggressive Negotiations.
 Overlaps considerably with Flaunting Your Fleets because this trope is largely about trade disputes (even today, 90% of the bulk/weight of all modern trade is by water-based transport), which leads to the occasional Naval Blockade.

 open/close all folders

 The Sand Pebbles depicts Western gunboat diplomacy in 1920s China.
 Quite literally: the setting is a gunboat.

 The Howard Taylor novel Show of Force starts off as this by both sides over a missile deployment in the Indian Ocean and ends up turning into a full-scale naval battle.

 In The Bear And The Dragon, attack subs are maneuvering near the Chinese coast long before hostilities begin, along with naval ships anchored in Taiwan, and Executive Orders has a premier tank squadron training in the Negev desert just before the UIR's invasion of its neighbors.
 Debt Of Honor subverts the whole thing by having the US and Japan conducting a joint training mission, and then having the Japanese navy doing the equivalent of cold-cocking the American forces returning to Pearl Harbor.